wp-plugins/subscribe2/ReadMe.txt

 = What if there isn't a translation file for my language? = If your language isn't list then you will need to make your own translation by use the *.pot file the is distributed with every release of the code.
 [This](http://codex.wordpress.org/Translating_WordPress) WordPress Codex page gives more background on how you make translation files.

-= Where can I get more information about the plugin features? = A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [My WP Works](http://mywpworks.com/store/subscribe2-ebook/)

 = Sending post notifications or email with Subscribe2 =
 Subscribe2 sends an email at the very moment the post is published.
 Since Subscribe2 sends live mail with no un-do, it's important to use the Preview function in WordPress to make sure the post has been edited to perfection *before* moving it from Draft to Published mode.